Onpage SEO overdose – Are you making this serious mistake?

 Over-optimizing, instead of creating effective Onpage SEO, users will have a worse experience when visiting your site.

 Onpage SEO is only really effective if you know it is enough to stop.
-If marketers are too greedy to increase the results of their keywords on search results, they are killing their site.
+If marketers are too greedy to increase the results of their keywords on search results, they are killing their sites.

 Google has many algorithms to detect and punish cases of overdose optimization.
 The following are signs that you are giving your website “drinking poison”.

-Stuffing onpage SEO keywords with text “cramped”
+Stuffing onpage SEO keywords with the text “cramped”

 Of course, the allocation of keywords with reasonable density will be very good for increasing website rankings.